freeCodeCamp/learn-nano-by-building-a-castle/TUTORIAL.md

 |  |______________|  |
 ```

-There's two spaces between the first and second bars, followed by 14 underscores and then a repeat of the bars and spaces.
+There's two spaces between the first and second bars, followed by 14 underscores (`_`), then a repeat of the bars and spaces.
 When you are done, save the file.

 #### HINTS